JBroens/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #Code Book for `avg_data.txt`

 ##Source
-The basis for this data is the in the UCI HAR Dataset (Samsung data) downloaded from [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip))
+The basis for this data is the UCI HAR Dataset (Samsung data) downloaded from [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 This data consists of various records representing measurements with the accelerometers and gyroscope from the Samsung Galaxy S smartphone.
 For each record in the dataset the following information is provided:
 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.